-Eligible participants (primarily Trustees, executive officers, vice-presidents and director-level employees of the Trust and its subsidiaries) as determined by the Board.
-Trustees may elect, irrevocably and in advance, to have 0%, 25%, 50%, 75% or 100% of their annual board retainer paid through the issuance of RTUs.
-RTUs are awarded annually to eligible employees based upon an approved percentage of the individual's base salary. • When distributions are paid on Units, additional RTUs will be credited to each participant's RTU account.
+Category Description Participants Eligible participants (primarily Trustees, executive officers, vice presidents and director-level employees of the Trust and its subsidiaries) as determined by the Board.
+Granting of RTUs Trustees may elect, irrevocably and in advance, to have 0%, 25%, 50%, 75% or 100% of their annual board retainer paid through the issuance of RTUs.
+RTUs are awarded annually to eligible employees based upon an approved percentage of the individual's base salary.
+Distributions When distributions are paid on Units, additional RTUs will be credited to each participant's RTU account.
 The number of such additional RTUs shall be calculated by dividing: (i) the amount determined by: multiplying (a) the number of RTUs in a participant's RTU account on the record date for the payment of such distribution by (b) the distribution paid per Unit; by (ii) the market value of a Unit on the distribution payment date for such distribution, in each case.
-RTUs granted to Trustees automatically vest following retirement from the Board.
-RTUs granted to eligible employees vest 3 years from the RTU grant date.
-RTUs granted to eligible employees vest immediately on a pro-rata basis and are redeemable by the participant following an event, including termination other than for cause, retirement or death.
+Vesting RTUs granted to Trustees automatically vest following retirement from the Board. vesting RTUs granted to eligible employees vest 3 years from the RTU grant date.
+Departure before Vesting RTUs granted to eligible employees vest immediately on a pro-rata basis and are redeemable by the participant following certain departure events, including termination other than for cause, retirement or death.
 Where a participant that is an employee has been terminated for cause or voluntarily resigns from his or her position with Killam, any outstanding RTUs will be immediately forfeited and cancelled.
-RTUs granted to Trustees must be redeemed and paid out by December 31 in the year in which they vest by way of issuance of Units from treasury of Killam, net of any applicable taxes.
+Payment upon Vesting RTUs granted to Trustees must be redeemed and paid out by December 31 in the year in which they vest by way of issuance of Units from treasury of Killam, net of any applicable taxes.
 RTUs granted to eligible employees must be redeemed and paid out by December 31 in the year in which they vest.
 Killam can choose to pay out the RTUs by either Units or cash, net of any applicable taxes.